-Don’t forget to read the 8 Must have key features for using the BI in Admin Dashboard tools.
+Don’t forget to read the 8 Must-have key features for using the BI in Understanding Admin Dashboard tools.

-The Dashboard is the initial screen that gives a specific view of geographic information that helps to monitor events or activities in an organisation.
-Admin Dashboards are designed to display multiple visualisations based on the comprehensive and engaging view of your data to provide key insight.
+The Dashboard is the initial screen.
+It gives a specific view of geographic information that helps to monitor events or activities in an organization.
+Admin Dashboards are designed to display multiple visualizations.
+These are based on the comprehensive and engaging view of your data to provide key insight.
 It helps in decision making in a quick preview of the work on a single screen.

 Who can view the Admin Dashboard?

-There are key-items within your organisation that can be identified by their specific icon when browsing and searching for content.
-The Dashboard contains configurable panels that display widgets that present data to users specific to their needs and actions to be taken.
-The Dashboards can be configured globally, per-login group, or by the user for a personalised view.
-Subsequently, users must be given access on a per-login group basis to be able to manage or configure their own Dashboard.
+There are key-items within your organization.
+They can be identified by their specific icon when browsing and searching for content.
+The Dashboard contains configurable panels that display widgets.
+They present data to users specific to their needs and actions to be taken.
+These can be configured globally, per-login group, or by the user for a personalized view.
+Subsequently, users must be given access on a per-login group basis.
+It helps to manage or configure their own Dashboard.
 By default, hiring managers and vendors do not have access to make configurations to their Dashboard.
 User admins can manage Dashboard configurations for any login group.
 The need of understanding admin dashboard is necessary.

 Need to create Admin Dashboard

 There are different reasons to create an Admin Dashboard.
-It is not generalised for one particular group of organisation or industry.
-These are some common reasons why we need Admin Dashboards in every sector or industry.
+It is not generalized for one particular group of organizations or industries.
+These are some common reasons why Understanding Admin Dashboard in every sector or industry is required.

-1. Dashboards give a comprehensive view to see all the data you need to make decisions on one good comprehensible screen.
+1. It gives a comprehensive view to see all the data you need to make decisions on one good comprehensible screen.

-2. Dashboards monitor the most important information about the daily operations and activities.
+2. They monitor the most important information about the daily operations and activities.

-3. Dashboards ensure the focus of all your team members are on the same goal through viewing and using the same information to achieve targets.
+3. They ensure the focus of all your team members are on the same goal through viewing and using the same information to achieve targets.

-4. Dashboards monitor the health of a business, product, organisational team, or campaign.
+4. It helps to monitor the health of a business, product, organizational team, or campaign.

-5. Dashboards create a personalised view of a larger set of data to show all the metric that matter to you on one screen.
+5. Dashboards create a personalized view of a larger set of data to show all the metrics that matter to you on one screen.

 Types of Admin Dashboards

-There are four general subtypes of Dashboards according to different needs at the different level of an organisation.
+There are four general subtypes of Dashboards according to different needs at the different levels of an organization.

 Admin Dashboards are composed of different elements such as maps, lists, charts, gauges, indicators.
-Elements can be stacked or grouped together in various ways.
+These elements can be stacked or grouped together in various ways.

 Key features of an effective Dashboard